peter-james-allen/bank-tech-test/README.md

 ```
 rspec -fd
 ```
-Each class has a test file in the 'spec' folder.
+Each class has a test file in the spec folder.
 Where classes have dependancies they have been isolated and mocked with doubles so its easier to debug.

 ## Specification